BrianLesko/pi-pico-serial/readme.md

 # Pi Pico Serial communication
-This repository holds the minimum viable code to get your raspberry pi pico to print over serial usb.
+This repository holds c code for a raspberry pi pico, a microcontroller for sending and receiving serial communication over usb.
+Flash the pi pico and it will print "hello world" over the usb serial interface.
+It will print the received buffer after "end" is received over the same serial port.

+This is useful for automating hardware components as the pi pico is very good at interfacing with electronics.
+You can easily create a python program to send messages to the pi pico using the 'pyserial' library .

 &nbsp;